glentner/delete-cli/docs/source/configuration.rst

 Configuration
 =============

-``delete`` has no real configuration other than where on the system to keep the trash folder and its database, both of which are controlled by the below environment variables.
+``del`` has no real configuration other than where on the system to keep the trash folder and its database, both of which are controlled by the below environment variables.